turbot/steampipe-mod-aws-thrifty/thrifty/docs/capacity_planning.md

 This dashboard answers the following questions:

-- What EC2 instances, Elasticache clusters, RDS DB instances, Redshift clusters have been running for a long time?
+- What resources have been in running state for a very long time?
-- What DynamoDB tables have auto scaling disabled?
+- What resources do not have auto scaling enabled?
-- What EBS volumes have less than 3k base IOPS performance?

 ## Variables